quantext/quantext/README.md

 Tertiary educators and academic developers.

 Quantext is in the early stages of development.
 It is currently being trialled by teachers at several tertiary institutions in NZ and their feedback and input is informing ongoing development.
 If you would like to contribute to early trials please get in touch - we’d love to hear from you.
-If you’d just like to see how Quantext works, login to the demo site at <a href="https://quantext.org" target="_blank">https://quantext.org</a>using your Google or Twitter account.
+If you’d just like to see how Quantext works, login to the demo site at <a href="https://quantext.org" target="_blank">https://quantext.org</a> using your Google or Twitter account.
 You can use the demonstration data set supplied or upload your own data.
 We have prepared some basic documentation to help get you started.
 We plan to release Quantext as a cloud-based service in 2018.

 ## End user documentation
 Some basic guides and screencasts to get you started are available at <a href="https://quantext.org/documentation" target="_blank">https://quantext.org/documentation</a>